EAA AirVenture Oshkosh: Attendance

 The EAA estimated the attendance in 2021 at 608,000 people.
 In 2018, 2,714 international visitors registered from 87 nations.
 There were approximately 10,000 aircraft, 2,979 show planes, and 976 media representatives on-site from six continents, along with 867 commercial exhibitors.

 In the past, attendance at the event was tabulated on a daily basis rather than on an individual basis.
 It is unclear whether this practice still exists at EAA Airventure.
 For example, in 2006 the Oshkosh Northwestern reported that attendance was estimated at 625,000 by the EAA.
 The estimate was for total attendees each day, so one person attending 7 days would count as 7 attendees.
 The paper estimated that between 200,000 and 300,000 individuals attended the event.

-EAA CEO and Chairman Jack Pelton announced that attendance at the 2024 event reached a record-breaking 686,000.
-This was the highest in the organization’s history, surpassing the previous record of 677,000 set in 2023.
-He also noted that approximately 10,000 aircraft arrived for the 2024 event.
-EAA announced that attendance in 2025 was approximately 704,000.
+According to EAA CEO and Chairman Jack Pelton, attendance at the 2024 event was approximately 686,000.
+This was the highest in the organization's history, exceeding the previous record of 677,000 set in 2023.
+Pelton also said that more than 10,000 aircraft arrived for the 2024 event.
+EAA announced that attendance in 2025 was around 704,000.

 The large number of aircraft arrivals and departures during the fly-in week makes the Wittman Field FAA control tower the busiest in the world for that week in number of movements.
 To accommodate the huge flow of aircraft around the airport and the nearby airspace, a special NOTAM is published each year, choreographing the normal and emergency procedures to follow.
 More than 4,000 volunteers contribute approximately 250,000 hours before, during and after the event.